jbranchaud/blog/_posts/2013-01-03-Getting-Serious-With-Javascript.md

 hn-discussion:
 ---

+*This is reposted from [my old Wordpress blog](http://joshbranchaud.wordpress.com/2012/12/08/getting-serious-with-javascript/).*

 [Hudl](http://www.hudl.com/) recently hosted a developer meetup with a talk given by [Matt Steele](http://matthewsteele.wordpress.com/).
 The talk was titled *Treating JavaScript Like a Real Language* with an alternative title of